Classify and analyze data using entities in Microsoft Sentinel

 How does Microsoft Sentinel recognize a piece of data in an alert as identifying an entity?

 Let's look at how data processing is done in Microsoft Sentinel.
-Data is ingested from various sources through connectors, whether service-to-service, agent-based, or using a syslog service and a log forwarder.
+Data is ingested from various sources through connectors, whether service-to-service, agent-based, or API-based.
 The data is stored in tables in your Log Analytics workspace.
-These tables are then queried at regularly scheduled intervals by the analytics rules you have defined and enabled.
-One of the many actions taken by these analytics rules is the mapping of data fields in the tables to Microsoft Sentinel-recognized entities.
-According to mappings you define in your analytics rules, Microsoft Sentinel will take fields from the results returned by your query, recognize them by the identifiers you specified for each entity type, and apply to them the entity type identified by those identifiers.
+These tables are queried at regular intervals by the scheduled or near-real-time analytics rules you've defined and enabled, or on-demand as part of hunting queries when you hunt for threats.
+Part of the definition of these analytics rules and hunting queries is the mapping of data fields in the tables to entity types recognized by Microsoft Sentinel.
+According to the mappings you define, Microsoft Sentinel will take fields from the results returned by your query, recognize them by the identifiers you specified for each entity type, and apply to them the entity type identified by those identifiers.

 What's the point of all this?

-When Microsoft Sentinel is able to identify entities in alerts from different types of data sources, and especially if it can do so using strong identifiers common to each data source or to a third schema, it can then easily correlate between all of these alerts and data sources.
-These correlations help build a rich store of information and insights on the entities, giving you a solid foundation for your security operations.
+When Microsoft Sentinel is able to identify entities in alerts from different types of data sources, and especially if it can do so using strong identifiers common to each data source or to another schema, it can then easily correlate between all of these alerts and data sources.
+These correlations help build a rich store of information and insights on the entities, giving you a solid foundation and context for investigating and responding to security threats.

 Learn how to map data fields to entities.